 In addition to sitting on the Full Governing Board, Carol sits on the Learning and Development Committee and is a Link Governor to Mr S Marsden (Head of Sixth Form).

-Apart from Carol’s extensive knowledge and experience in education as a teacher at HCC she has particular skills in curriculum development, school assessment and progress/attainment.
+Apart from Carol’s extensive knowledge and experience in education as a teacher and SENCo at HCC she has particular skills in curriculum development, school assessment and progress/attainment.
 She is able to offer challenge and is proficient in prioritising, assessing and mitigating risk.
-Carol is committed to her new role in governance and can demonstrate the personal qualities and skills required of governance.
+Carol is committed to her role in governance and can demonstrate the personal qualities and skills required of governance.

 Mrs Sonia Munro:

 In addition to sitting on the Full Governing Board, Sonia is a member of the Learning and Development Committee and is the Safeguarding Governor.
 Sonia is Link Governor to Ms C Findlay (Vice Principal – Quality of Teaching) and Governor Subject Link for Maths and PE.

 Sonia is a retired Social Worker/Practice Manager who was employed by ESCC Children’s Services.
 She was an Independent Reviewing Officer (RO), Chair for Child Protection Conferences and Looked After Children Reviews.
 Sonia was the Practice Manager for the Children Disability Services Duty and Assessment Team, the Short Break Fostering Team and the Locality Family Support Team.